freegeo/jmeta/README.md

 By default all the declared fields are mandatory.
 It's possible to override this behavior by using the `optional` modificator.
 It's also possible to define some **custom field guards**, but there are no modificators on that feature.
 You either apply all of the guards at once or you either use none of them.

+As you can see **jmeta** provides some inheritance abilities for complex types (the `extend` keyword).
+In the above example we could have applied the `entity` frame to the `person` frame.
+But we decided to apply both of them directly to the `student` frame since **jmeta** supports a multiple inheritance as well.
+The engine folds the `extend` list from left to right.
+Each iteration produces a new extended frame using the following rule:

+1. Recursively extend the left frame.
+2. Recursively extend the right frame.
+3. Merge the left and right frames, use the fields of the right frame in case of conflicts.

+At the end you have 2 field sets.
+The first one is an extended set (all the fields of the `extend` section).
+The second one is a set of fields of a given frame.
+To produce the destination frame the engine takes both sets and merges them using the case 3 of the above rule.

+Two things you have to remember:

+1. Right frames of the `extend` section have higher priority.
+2. You can override fields simply by giving the same field name in descendants.

 *An important note: please inspect the* `jmeta_tests.erl` *module for a better understanding.*